keitaroyam/servalcat/docs/spa_examples/chrmine.rst

     wget https://ftp.wwpdb.org/pub/emdb/structures/EMD-32377/masks/emd_32377_msk_1.map

 .. note::
-    Half maps must be unsharpened and unweighted.
-In this case ones from Refine3D job of RELION are used.
-Mask file is only used for map calculation after the refinement (thus it does not affect the refinement).
+    Half maps should be unsharpened and unweighted.
+In this example, the half maps are from a RELION Refine3D job.
+The mask file is only used for map calculation after the refinement and does not affect the refinement itself.

-**In this example please use Refmac5 from CCP4 8.0.007 (Refmac5.8.0403 or newer) and Servalcat from CCP-EM 1.7 (Servalcat 0.3.0 or newer).**
+**In this example please use at least CCP4 9.0 and Servalcat from it (Servalcat 0.4.72 or newer).**

 Run refinement from command-line
 --------------------------------
-Servalcat Refmac pipeline is available via refine_spa subcommand.
-Run following command in *a new directory* as this command creates files with fixed names.
+Servalcat's refinement pipeline is available through the refine_spa_norefmac subcommand.
+It is important to run this command in a new directory, as it creates a lot of files with fixed names by default.

 .. code-block:: console

-    $ servalcat refine_spa \
+    $ servalcat refine_spa_norefmac \
       --model ../7w9w.pdb \
       --halfmaps ../emd_32377_half_map_1.map.gz ../emd_32377_half_map_2.map.gz \
       --mask_for_fofc ../emd_32377_msk_1.map \
-      --pg C3 --resolution 1.95 --cross_validation
+      --pg C3 --resolution 1.95 [--cross_validation]

-* ``--halfmaps`` should be unsharpened and unweighted half maps.
+* ``--halfmaps`` Provide unsharpened and unweighted half maps.
-* ``--mask_for_fofc`` is only used in map calculation after the refinement.
-It does not affect the refinement.
+* ``--mask_for_fofc`` This mask is only used for map calculations after refinement and does not affect the refinement itself.
-* ``--cross_validation`` is to run cross-validation using half maps as described in `Brown et al. 2015 <https://doi.org/10.1107/S1399004714021683>`_.
+* ``--cross_validation`` Use this option to run cross-validation with half maps.
+Half map 1 will be used for refinement, and map 2 for validation.
+Combine this option with ``--randomize 0.3`` to follow the method described in `Brown et al. 2015 <https://doi.org/10.1107/S1399004714021683>`_.
-* ``--pg C3`` is specified because the map is symmetrised with *C*\ 3 symmetry.
-In this case ``--model`` must be an asymmetric unit.
-The orientation of group and origin follow `RELION's convention <https://relion.readthedocs.io/en/latest/Reference/Conventions.html#symmetry>`_: 3-fold is along z-axis through the centre of the box.
+* ``--pg C3`` This option specifies *C*\ 3 symmetry for the map.
+When using this option, the ``--model`` argument must be an asymmetric unit.
+The axis orientation and origin follow `RELION's convention <https://relion.readthedocs.io/en/latest/Reference/Conventions.html#symmetry>`_: 3-fold is along z-axis through the centre of the box.
 * ``--resolution`` is the resolution used in refinement and map calculation.
 It is always good to specify a bit higher value than the global one (as determined by the FSC=0.143 criterion), because local resolution can be higher.
 Here the global resolution was 2.02 Å so I put 1.95 Å.

 .. note::